Anirudh-Swaminathan/Spider_Web_2016_4/README.md

 - Viewers only view posts.
 Editors can add post.
 Admin has access to admin panel to delete posts, and change access level of other users.
 - Used AJAX for deleting posts, and changing access level of users.
 - Implemented Client side, as well as server side validation for all forms.
+- A post is made when the access level of any user changes.
+- The posts are ordered from latest to oldest.

 ### List of Server Routes
     The list of server routes is as follows:-